-2. The ways things used to be.
+2. The ways things once were.

 You’re not the same person you were a year ago, a month ago, or even a week ago.
 You’re always learning and growing, and life is always evolving.
 Even though you can’t control everything that happens, you can control your attitude about what happens.
 And in doing so, you will gradually master change rather than allowing it to master you.
 So be humble today.
 Be teachable.
 The world is bigger than your view of the world.
 There’s always room for a fresh idea or a next step.
 But first you must accept the fact that things may never go back to how they used to be, and that this ending is really a new beginning.

-3. Past mistakes and errors in judgment.
+3. Old mistakes and errors in judgment.

 Forgive yourself for the bad decisions you’ve made in the past, for the times you lacked understanding, for the choices that accidentally hurt others and yourself.
 Forgive yourself, for being young and reckless.
 These are all vital lessons.
 And what matters most right now is your willingness to grow from them.

-4. The desire to control the uncontrollable.
+4. The need to control everything.